 As I’ve just mentioned, the eccentric loading of downhill running training makes us stronger.

-In fact, eccentric muscle training is a key training method.
-Useful for developing strength and improving sports performance.
+In fact, eccentric muscle training is a key training method that’s useful for developing strength and improving sports performance.

-As mentioned earlier, the quadricep muscle groups are most affected by downhill running.
+As mentioned earlier, the quadricep muscle groups are most affected.
 So, it shouldn’t be surprising to hear that downhill running training, can lead to significant improvements in knee extensor strength (Toyomura et al., 2018).

 As this is a key muscle group – responsible for knee stability – any increase in knee extensor strength can improve the stability of the knee joint.
 Making us stronger, more efficient runners and less prone to injuries.